ArthurClemens/polythene/docs/theming/style-variables.md

 )
 ~~~

-Then can the styles through the classname:
+Then apply the styles by setting the class name:

 ~~~javascript
 m(Card, { className: "themed-card small-image-card" })